Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/notes.md

 ## Revision (@TODO)

-* Have them name the reverse bacteria _Mitos_ early on, as they look like a tightly wound thread/have that inside?
+* **MUST:** Have them name the reverse bacteria _Mitos_ early on, as they look like a tightly wound thread/have that inside
+* **MAYBE/MUST:** I'm just not sure having Bella endangered is enough tension OR maybe we should mention some consequences of this in the epilogue already.
+I also think Ardex' arc is a bit wishy-washy => it would perhaps make more sense if the family was **way more dysfunctional**.
+(They all do completely different things at first, don't help each other, Eeris stays at her Withered Willows and ignores the rest, etcetera.)
-* Have those Marker Stones _buzz_ and _move_ and _heat up_.
+* **MAYBE:** Have those Marker Stones _buzz_ and _move_ and _heat up_.
 The more they're charged the faster they randomly jerk around.
-* It's a bit convoluted as to why the boulder needs to go up the hill now, when it might "unlock" the clearing below.
+* **MUST:** It's a bit convoluted as to why the boulder needs to go up the hill now, when it might "unlock" the clearing below.
 Give a stronger reason?
 Maybe they DESTROY that clearing? => Or do they realize "potential energy" earlier and know that pushing the boulder higher will energize it and actually use the key?
   * This would necessitate _trying_ to use it as a key on the lower clearing and it failing.
 Show that once.
+  * MAYBE FUNNIER: Darus _has passed the wall already_.
+He did so using those blue boulders, but he never mentioned it to others because he just didn't think to do so/didn't care much.
+That's why he _knows_ the blue boulders are probably the key to a lock.